San Francisco California, USA Travel Guide

 Many restaurants cater to gluten-free needs, offering dedicated menus or modified dishes.

-Always inform staff of your dietary needs when ordering.
+Always inform staff of your dietary needs when placing an order.

 Restaurants are generally accustomed to accommodating various dietary restrictions and food allergies.